drmDev/ChessWoodpecker-Legacy/README.md

 # Chess Woodpecker App

+## NOTE: This version is deprecated.
+It is fully functional in its current state.
+A new version is being worked on in a separate repository.

 ## Description
 This app helps chess players improve their pattern recognition skills by solving puzzles repeatedly over a spaced repetition period, utilizing the Woodpecker Method.
 The app automatically tracks users' progress, eliminating the need for manual tracking and recording of puzzle-solving metrics.
 It integrates seamlessly with Lichess.com's public API to retrieve puzzles and solutions.